Rocket mail

 Rocket mail is the delivery of mail by rocket or missile.
 The rocket lands by deploying an internal parachute upon arrival.
-It has been attempted by various organizations in many different countries, with varying levels of success.
+It has been attempted by various organizations in many countries, with varying levels of success.
 It has never become widely seen as being a viable option for delivering mail, due to the cost of the schemes and numerous failures.

 The collection of philatelic material ("stamps") used for (and depicting) rocket mail is part of a specialist branch of aerophilately known as astrophilately.